One of the best decisions a traveler can make for their Salzburg trip is to explore places outside the city’s historic center.

 You can check the official website of Hellbrunn for more information (linked in the resources section of this post).

+The Stone Theater and Little Month Palace is connected by a forest path which takes 7 to 10 minutes to hike.
 If you’ve been to the palace, you must have discovered its exact location from the 17th-century map of Hellbrunn displayed in the exhibitions.

 Anyway, you can always refer to Google Maps or Komoot to get to the Stone Theater (like I usually do).

 If you’re planning a visit to the beautiful Hellbrunn Palace and Trick Fountains, it’s important to know that it is open daily from Spring to Autumn.
+The opening hours vary depending on the month, so be sure to plan accordingly:

 • March (usually last week) to April: 09:30 am – 5:30 pm (Last admission is 4:30 pm)